Colin & Samir: From Lacrosse to Leaders of the Creator Economy

 Some meet through dating apps.

-But I think the only people to meet through creating lacrosse content on YouTube are these two amazing humans - Colin Rosenblum & Samir Chaudry.
+But I think the only people to meet through creating lacrosse content on YouTube are Colin Rosenblum & Samir Chaudry.

 Or as you may know them, the hosts of The Colin & Samir Show - a weekly video series that breaks down the creator economy and welcomes creators to share their journey.